When is appropriate documentation required? Proper attribution of a source must be given if you are:

 An annotated bibliography summarizes the central theme and scope of a source and also include one or more sentences that

 View the Annotated Bibliography Tutorial from Cornell University Library which defines what an annotated bibliography is, compares annotations to abstracts, details the process for creating an annotated bibliography, and gives a sample annotated bibliography as a guide to follow.

 The Annotated Bibliographies Tutorial from Ithaca College Library is "designed to test (and improve!) your knowledge of various skills involved in creating an annotated bibliography."

 EasyBib is an online citation generator that uses a series of online templates to create a Works Cited page for your sources.
 This online tutorial will show you how to register to create an account in EasyBib, add sources to your list of works cited, and export your source list into Google Docs.

-If you prefer to use to a print guide, the NSCC Libraries own the MLA Handbook.
-Ask a Librarian if you need help locating it.
+If you prefer print guides, the NSCC Libraries own the MLA Handbook and A Writer's Reference, which will help with creating citations and integrating sources into your projects.
+Ask a Librarian if you need help locating them!

 Tutoring assistance is available in-person or online.

 Location: DS105, LW222